uswds/uswds-site/pages/home.md

     </button>
     <div id="customization-content" class="usa-accordion-content">
       <ul>
-        <li>We’ll get you up and running with a version of the Standards that’s tailored to meet your needs.</li>
+        <li>We’ll get you up and running with a version of the Design System that’s tailored to meet your needs.</li>
         <li>Your digital services will stay in compliance with the official web policy guidance from OMB.</li>
-        <li>Fully implementing the Standards brings a range of best practices to your digital services.</li>
+        <li>Fully implementing the Design System brings a range of best practices to your digital services.</li>
         <li>This investment will reduce the cost and time to design and develop future compliant digital services.</li>
       </ul>
     </div>